garrandall/popular-music-data/tracks/got-to-get-you-into-my-life-the-beatles.md

 Could see another kind of mind there

-Ooh, then I suddenly see you
+Oh, then I suddenly see you
-Ooh, did I tell you I need you
+Oh, did I tell you I need you
 Every single day of my life?